 In this stage, the white colourless maggots or larvae develop and look similar to adult flies.
 The pupa looks for a suitable location for this developing stage.
 During this stage, the pupa fly does not feed and remains stationary.

-The pupa is protected via the last, hard larval skin, which encloses the pupa known as puparium.
+The pupa is protected via the last, hard larval skin, which encloses the pupa known as the puparium.
 Under warm temperatures, the pupa takes about four to six days to transform into an adult fly.

-During this stage, the pupa emerges from the puparium and is ready to mate.
+During this stage, the adult fly emerges from the puparium and is ready to mate.
 The adult flies are sexually mature and begin the process of mating.
 Here, the adult fly feeds on the proteins released from body fluids.
 Unlike the pupa stage where the fly is stationary, when the fly transforms into an adult, they fly to different locations in search of food.
-After they are done feeding, they mate and eventually search a suitable spot to lay eggs.
+After they are done feeding, they mate and eventually search for a suitable spot to lay eggs.
 The entire process then starts all over again.

 Frequently Asked Questions on Fly Life Cycle